Jeeva-Ganesan/hdfs-spark-hive-dev-setup/README.md

 This repository provides the installation instructions for
 * Hadoop 2.8.0,
-* Spark 2.1.1 and
+* Spark 2.1.1
 * Hive 2.1.1
 for development on a local machine.
-SANSA stack developers use this environment setup for development and debugging.
-As we run our production code in docker containers, docker-driven CI is a part of our delivery cycle as well.

-Our developers use Ubuntu LTS and organize their work inside dedicated ~/Workspace directory.
-If you do not know where to install your HDFS/Spark/Hive setup, then put it into ~/Workspace/hadoop-spark-hive directory.
 After the installation the directory will be contains the following:
 ```
 ├── data
 ├── Makefile